SolaceProducts/pubsubplus-pks-quickstart/README.md

 # Option b): You can use the public Solace Docker image from Docker Hub
 sudo docker pull solace/solace-pubsub-standard:latest # or specific <TagName>

-# Verify image has been loaded, note "IMAGE ID"
+# Verify image has been loaded, note the "IMAGE ID"
 sudo docker images
 ```
 * Login to the private registry